codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 We start by creating a very basic `ChatAdapter` that extends `RecyclerView.Adapter`.
 We will initialize the adapter instance by passing `context`, `userId` and the list of our chat `messages`:

+⚠️ **WARNING:** It is okay if `MessageViewHolder` is red in your code, leave it red.
+We will create that class in the next couple chapters...

 ```java
 // ...